-- have Equalities and Inclusion Training that integrates: anti bullying, child protection, safe spaces and nurture
+- have Equality and Inclusion Training that integrates: anti bullying, child protection, safe spaces and nurture

-- Link training to standards (and Vision, Aims and Values) of the school
+- link training to the Mission and standards (Vision, Aims and Values) of the school

 - include an Annual insert for all staff at the beginning of new session (including staff perception and language – link to protection and professionalism)